cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/json/reference/items/comestibles_file_location.md

 ---
-title: Guide to add Comestibles
+title: File location for Comestibles
 ---

 There are a large number of files in `json/items/comestibles`, and this guide will help you decide